yhoogstrate/flaimapper/README.md

 ### Uninstall FlaiMapper

-To remove FlaiMapper automatically from your system directories (without removing your data files), proceed with the following command into your terminal:
+To remove FlaiMapper automatically from your system directories (without removing your data files), proceed with the following terminal command:

 	sudo pip uninstall flaimapper

-You have to remove the downloaded source files manually.
+The downloaded source files can only be removed manually.
 Be aware that references files for *ncRNAdb09* and the data of the analysis as demonstrated in the corresponding article are also located within this directory.

 ## Alignment